 Write at least 250 words.

-Historical buildings are valuable treasures for a country and should be preserved even if the government needs to spend hefty amounts on them.
-I completely agree with this viewpoint and my position is outlined in this essay.
+It is often pointed out that historical buildings are valuable treasures for a country and should be preserved even if the government needs to spend hefty amounts on them.
+I completely agree with this viewpoint, and my position is outlined in this essay.

 First of all, old and traditional buildings are of great architectural importance.
 Their sublime design attracts tourists and locals alike and is quite rare in modern structures.
 These historical edifices also give us an opportunity to learn about the glorious past.
 For example, the Roman Colosseum in Rome not only shows how awe-inspiring the ancient architectures were but also points out a massive arena used as a stadium for gladiators' fighting and has space to house around 50,000 spectators in tiered seating.
 This structure is a predominant representative of Roman culture and civilisation that modern historians cherish profoundly.